Maritime Wrongful Death Claims

 For over 30 years, James Beard has been representing the families of crewmen who have died while working at sea.
 Beard is one of the most experienced lawyers in the nation when it comes to handling maritime wrongful death cases.
 He understands the complexities of Federal maritime laws such as the Jones Act, Death On High Seas Act, and the Limitation of Liability Act, and protects the rights of families to receive fair and full compensation as the result of deaths caused by shipboard negligence or unseaworthiness.
 Beard has handled such high-profile vessel sinking cases as the Aleutian Enterprise, Alaska Ranger, Arctic Rose, Amber Dawn, Katmai, Galaxy, Pacesetter, Lady Cecelia, and many others.
 His past experience allows him to thoroughly investigate the facts to attempt to determine the cause of an accident or why a vessel sank.

-Beard shows a special compassion for his clients.
-He understands how a death of a crewman impacts the family for the rest of their lives emotionally and economically.
-His entire career, Beard has worked to get fair and full compensation for the children of seamen who lost their lives at sea.
+Beard and his partners at Johnson Beard & Trueb PC show a special compassion for their clients.
+They understand how a death of a crewman impacts the family for the rest of their lives emotionally and economically.
+Beard's entire career has worked to get fair and full compensation for the children of seamen who lost their lives at sea.
 Beard understands the complex family relationships that exist between fishermen and their families.

 From the moment the vessel owner’s insurance company learns of the death of a crewman, they begin a sophisticated campaign to limit the amount of damages they will have to pay to settle your claim.
 Don’t trust an insurance company to treat you fairly, without the benefit of a qualified and experienced maritime injury lawyer on your side.
 Making good decisions for your family after the loss of a crewman at sea is difficult when you are grieving and suffering from emotional injuries.
 Never sign a release or agree to a settlement of a wrongful death claim until you have consulted with an experienced maritime injury lawyer.